hisham-mhammed-afifi/auth-app-nodejs/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions to enhance this project!
-Please fork the repository and submit a pull request with your changes.

 ## Contact

-For any questions or suggestions, please contact [hish.abdelshafouk@gmail.com.com].
+For any questions or suggestions, please contact [hish.abdelshafouk@gmail.com].